EmilMeintjes/Making-light-work-of-lightcurve-fitting/README.md

 `python3 -path/to/main.py --stage plot` for plotting

-I also allow you to specify futher parameter:
+To specify the data you are fitting to, add the following argument:

+  `--data    "/path/to/data"`                 Path to data file (optional override of the DATA section), needs to be a string.

+To specify a specific directory you want to save your work to, use:
+  `--results "path/to/results"`                Path to results directory, needs to be a string.

+Note that if not specified, a subdirectory labelled 'results' will be created in the current working directory

+Similar for the final plots:

+  `--plots   "path/to/plots"`                 Path to plots output directory, needs to be a string.

+You can set the scale of the axes you are working with using:

+  `--xscale='log'`                             Set x-axis to log scale

+  `--xscale='linear'`                          Set x-axis to linear scale

+  `--yscale='log'`                             Set y-axis to log scale

+  `--yscale='linear'`                          Set y-axis to linear scale

+You can specify a specific region to re-initialise/fit/plt by using:

   `--ids     [int ...]`                        Restrict initialise/fit to these IDs.

-  `--data    str`                              Path to data file (optional override of the DATA section).

-  `--regions str`                              Path to specific regions JSON file.
+  `--regions "path/to/JSON"`                   Path to specific regions JSON file, needs to be a string.

-  `--results str`                              Path to results directory.

-  `--plots   str`                              Path to plots output directory.
+And then for some miscellaneous arguments:

   `--walkers int`                              emcee walkers  (default 60).

   `--steps   int`                              emcee steps    (default 1500).

   `--burn    int`                              Burn-in steps  (default 300).